liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 - [Acoustic Localization](https://opensoundscape.org/en/latest/tutorials/acoustic_localization.html)
   - Could not get the localization package within opensoundscape to import
 # Future Work
-- Ideally I would like the code to be able to identify a rotation factor and distance that way we could do something like track the sound
+- Ideally, I would like the code to be able to identify a rotation factor and distance that way we could do something like track the sound
-- Recording that is always updating the location of the sound would be cool, would make this more practical
+- Having some way where the correction factor can be configured automatically would be cool and make this code easier to run
-- Having someway where the correction factor can be configured automatically would be cool and make this code easier to run
+- Have way to estimate actually distance from sound using 2 mics
 - Implement 3rd mic for easier localization